 Tae Kwon Do is a martial art that allows individuals to focus on physical and personal development.
-Students of all ages can apply the lessons learned to maintaining their personal safety.
-Other benefits include:
+Benefits include:

 Fitness: Students develop strength, flexibility, confidence and self-esteem while developing overall physical fitness.
 As you progress, you will learn to coordinate this speed and power, and develop the concentration to focus all of your body’s strength into a small, hard striking surface like the edge of the hand or the heel of the foot.